neil-unomaha/CIF_CYBR_8950/cif-install-walkthrough.md

 [back to top](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#table-of-contents)

-## Additional custom configurations and Final Thoughts
+## Additional Details
 There are a number of custom configurations you might want to include in your specific instance of CIF.
 [CIF version 4 has a decent overview of its features and configurations in its wiki](https://github.com/csirtgadgets/verbose-robot/wiki/The-CIFv4-Book).

+### Modifying default threat feeds
-* One particular configuration worth mentioning: **threat feeds**.
-When you originally boot up CIF, it immediately starts pulling indicators from the [default threat feeds](https://github.com/csirtgadgets/verbose-robot/wiki/FAQ#what-open-source-feeds-come-out-of-the-box).
-The configuration for these threat feeds is located in: `/etc/cif/rules/default`.
-You may decide to remove a number of those threat feeds, or include additional threat feeds.
+When you originally boot up CIF, it immediately starts pulling indicators from various, preconfigured [default threat feeds](https://github.com/csirtgadgets/verbose-robot/wiki/FAQ#what-open-source-feeds-come-out-of-the-box).
+* The configuration for these threat feeds is located in: `/etc/cif/rules/default`.

+You may decide to remove a number of these threat feeds, or include additional threat feeds.

 Documentation for configuring feeds in CIF version 4 appears to be missing.
 However, you can reference the [CIF version 3 documentation on configuring feeds](https://github.com/csirtgadgets/bearded-avenger-deploymentkit/wiki/ParsingFeeds).

+### Manually adding new indicators

+New indicators will be pulled into your running CIF instance, but you also might want to add new indcators yourself.
+* You might have a script on your firewall that automatically pushes new indicators to your running CIF instance.
+* You might write a script yourself that does this.
+* You might quick just want to add a new indicator that came to your attention by some source outside of your firewall or threat feeds.

+Here is how you can push a new IPv4 indicator to your CIF instance via `curl`:

+    curl -H "Content-Type: application/json" -H "Authorization: YOUR-CIF-TOKEN" -X POST "http://localhost:5000/indicators/" -d '{"indicator":"555.777.666.555","tlp":"amber","confidence":"4","tags":"malware","provider":"example.com","group":"everyone"}'

 [back to top](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#table-of-contents)